SergeyPodgornyy/movies-viewer/README.md

 ## Structure

 + Inside `css` folder you'll find stylesheets for this project.
 + In `js` folder locate JavaScript files.
++ Inside `etc` folder placed config sample, that should be copied
 + Images used for this project you can find inside `img` folder.
 + PHP scenarios are inside `inc` folder.

 `index.php` is the main page with list of movies.
 You can find links in main page to `add.php` and `detail.php`.
 First file used for inserting data to the list, and second for displaying data about recent item. `insert.php` used for insert data to DB from user inputs, and `file_handler.php` used for insert data from XML file uploaded to form.

-`database.class.php` has a class called `database` with realization of methods to communicate with database. `db.php` creates an object of class `database` and define connection this database.
+`Database.class.php` has a class called `database` with realization of methods to communicate with database. `db.php` creates an object of class `database` and define connection this database.
 File `functions.php` has functions to display data and communicate with database throught `database` class.

 ```
 root_folder/